Yucca

 Procurement

-Five years ago there was one weight loss shot.
-Now there are seven, with more in the pipeline, and the differences between them are bigger than most people realize.
+Weight loss injections in 2026 include Wegovy, Zepbound, Saxenda, diabetes GLP-1 brands, and late-stage pipeline drugs.
+Five years ago there was one weight loss shot; now the differences between options are bigger than most people realize.

 15-24% Range of average body weight loss across current injections